Butalbital: Side Effects, High, Addiction, And Abuse

 The cheapest formulation offered is with acetaminophen.
 This can cost as little as 21 dollars for 30 pills from a legitimate pharmacy.
 When combined with aspirin alone, the butalbital price rises just a dollar.
 However, once combined with codeine, pills jump to 32 dollars for 30 tablets at the cheapest.

-Butalbital street value varies widely.
+Butalbital value off-pharmacy varies widely.
 The most expensive version is with codeine as it combines two addictive substances.
 These can cost as much as $30 a pill.
 Combinations with just aspirin or acetaminophen can be as little as $5 a pill.

 Ending Butalbital Addiction

 Anyone who is abusing the drug needs to seek help.
 Due to the toxicity of the medication and its numerous interactions, the risk of death is high.
 Drug rehabilitation centers can help addicts detox and learn the skills needed to stay clean.

 - Suddock J. T., Cain M. D. Barbiturate Toxicity.
 In: StatPearls.
 Treasure Island (FL): StatPearls Publishing; 2019. https://www.ncbi.nlm.nih.gov/books/NBK499875/.

 - The U.S. National Library of Medicine.
 Substance Name: Butalbital [USAN:USP:INN]. https://chem.nlm.nih.gov/chemidplus/rn/77-26-9.

 - Browne M. L. et al. Maternal Butalbital Use and Selected Defects in the NationalBirth Defects Prevention Study.
 Headache.
 2013. https://www.health.ny.gov/diseases/congenital_malformations/docs/meds2.pdf.

 - The U.S. National Library of Medicine.
 Compound Summary: Butalbital. https://pubchem.ncbi.nlm.nih.gov/compound/Butalbital.